17changa/irc_to_default_logic/WebUI/README.md

 >export FLASK_DEBUG=1
 >```
 >Warning: The Flask debugger allows the user to enter executable code, so only turn this on when necessary.

+>If changes to the code (especially the CSS file) do not show up on the webpage, try re-exporting the app, restarting flask, and/or hard-refreshing the webpage (CTRL-F5 on Windows)